DoubleDotStudios/SwayFX-Dotfiles/misc/README.md

 - Kitty
 - Yazi
 - Rofi Wayland
+- Hyprlock
+- Swayidle
+- Waypaper
+- Fastfetch

 ### Install
+> [!NOTE]
+> If you want the textfox config then once the script has finished you need to manually move the textfox config:
+> See Step 9 under [Manual Install](#manual-install) to find out how.

 You can either install using the [script](#script-install) I made or [manually](#manual-install).

 #### Script Install